Skip to content

 Data acquisition

-The Index ingests observations from nine source classes, each with documented provenance and a deterministic reference identifier enabling idempotent re-ingestion: confirmed booking transactions on the GigXchange platform; post-event-verified user submissions; Musicians' Union and Equity published rates (annually refreshed); public agency rate cards (scraped weekly from Encore Musicians and Alive Network); scraped editorial cost-explainer articles; artist profile self-declared min_fee/max_fee; venue gig-budget declarations; anonymous public submissions (pending review); and forum observations (reserved).
+The Index ingests observations from nine source classes, each with documented provenance and a deterministic reference identifier enabling idempotent re-ingestion: confirmed booking transactions on the GigXchange platform; post-event-verified user submissions; Musicians' Union and Equity published rates (refreshed every 12 months); publicly available agency rate cards (refreshed every 7 days from publicly listed UK booking-agency directories); publicly available editorial cost-explainer articles; artist profile self-declared min_fee/max_fee; venue gig-budget declarations; anonymous public submissions (pending review); and forum observations (reserved).
 Every row additionally carries descriptive metadata — source channel, market segment, band type, venue hint and genre hint — from which the use case is derived at ingest rather than forced.

 § 3